TOPdesk/textfile_exporters/README.md

 ### Package updates
 Lives in `package-updates.sh`.
 Provides metrics for available package updates from `apt-cache`, `yum` or `apt-get`.
 If apt-cache is available, it will be used.
-On Debian machines it falls back to `apt-get` and only the "available" type is returned - it can not distinguish between security and regular updates.
+On Debian machines it falls back to `apt-get` and only the "any" type is returned - it can not distinguish between security and regular updates.
 On CentOS it uses `yum list updates --security` to figure out the number of packgages.

 ```
-updates_total{type="security"}
+node_package_updates{type="security"}
-updates_total{type="regular"}
+node_package_updates{type="regular"}
-updates_total{type="available"}
+node_package_updates{type="any"}
 ```
 All provided metrics are counters, and returning the number of packages, or `Nan`.